ShabbyX/vktut/README.md

 does.

 These tutorials were developed in Linux, and I have no intention of trying them on Windows.
-Feel free to send a pull request if they needed tweaks to run on that.
+Feel free to send a pull request for the tweaks they would need to run on that.
 You would need the following external libraries:

 - Vulkan, of course
 - SDL2
 - X11-xcb
+- ncurses (optional for Tutorial 12)

 The tutorials are source code themselves, with enough comments in them to explain how things are done and/or why.
 I strongly recommend reading the